MarcusWolschon/osmeditor4android/DOCUMENTATION.md

     			/images
     			....
     			.....
     	    /playstore              text for the playstore listing
     		CNAME			domain this appears under for github pages index.md		top level page for vespucci.io
     	/flatly-custom		slightly customized mkdocs theme
-    	/markdown_ext		trivial python markdown extension to munge file extensions mkdocs.yml			mkdocs
+    	mkdocs.yml			mkdocs configuration file

 ## vespucci.io website

-The static website is produced with [mkdocs](http://mkdocs.org).
+The static website is produced with [mkdocs](http://mkdocs.org) (requires version 1.0.x).

 You can serve a local version on your machine by running (you will need to install the [bootswatch themes](https://github.com/mkdocs/mkdocs-bootswatch)):